katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 ## Bots, bots, and more bots

 Every time we get a ping from our :raising_hand: :wave: :ok_woman: bots, we all get excited.
-Seeing women wanting to participate with and at Ela Conf in real-time is much more magical than I think we all anticipated.
+Seeing women wanting to participate with and at Ela Conf in real-time is much more magical and meaningful than I think we all anticipated.

 It's also going to be fun watching @elaconfbot's contribution graph: